benreckas/the-dev-toolkit/README.md

-# code-notes
+# The Dev Toolkit

-My code notes and other resources for various languages.
+The Dev Toolkit is a compiliation of resources for people learning web development, or anyone who is looking for development resources.